zuri-lang/zurilang.org/src/standard/math.md

 #### atanh(n)

-Returns the hyperbolic arctangent (in radians) of number n.
+Returns the hyperbolic arc-tangent (in radians) of number n.

 Example: